 This means Cassandra essentially has to read through a series of values, perhaps hundreds or thousands of results, to get to its final result, “200” tickets available.
 Amplify this across hundreds or thousands of requests per second to equate to page views for “how many tickets are available,” and you get the picture.
-Suddenly we’re working very hard to do something that Postgres or MySQL does very easily.
+Suddenly we’re working very hard to do something that PostgreSQL or MySQL does very easily.

 As an architect, I look at the business problem first.
 If the business problem is “move from PostgreSQL to Cassandra,” you need to address other problems.
 If the problem is, “we need a highly available, screaming-fast transactional increment/decrement counter,” Cassandra isn’t the answer here.
 If the problem is, “we’re generating a ton of metadata around the purchasing experience, and we’re streaming that chronology to a MySQL server for analytics and its bogging down, and we can’t remarket in time for a successful ad campaign because batch takes too long—” well stop!
 You’ve found your Cassandra use case.

 Cassandra is an excellent time-series database.
-If you partition the database by region, you can balance the user story by geography or market, allowing this theoretical ad remarketing team to develop some interesting applications.
+If you partition the open source database by region, you can balance the user story by geography or market, allowing this theoretical ad remarketing team to develop some interesting applications.
 Cassandra is a great time-series database for the same reason it’s a terrible transactional counter: it’s doing all of this writing without guaranteeing consistency.